Roadway improvements have been shown to reduce crashes.

 Pedestrian motor vehicle crash deaths have declined dramatically since 1975 but still account for 14 percent of crash deaths.
 The rates of pedestrian deaths in motor vehicle crashes per 100,000 people are highest for people ages 70 and older.

 Pedestrian deaths occur primarily in urban areas.
-Many pedestrians are killed on crosswalks, sidewalks, median strips and traffic islands.
-Physical separations such as overpasses, underpasses and barriers can reduce the problem.
-Increased illumination and improved signal timing at intersections also can be effective.
+Engineering measures that separate vehicles and pedestrians such as sidewalks, refuge islands, overpasses and underpasses, and barriers can reduce the problem.
+Increased illumination, improved signal timing at intersections, and beacons that alert drivers to stop at crosswalks when pedestrians are present also can be effective.
 Because traffic speeds affect the risk and severity of pedestrian crashes, reducing speeds can lower pedestrian deaths.

 Vehicle factors also are important.
 Most serious injuries result from pedestrians impacting vehicle bumpers, hoods, or the windshield area.
 Serious head, pelvis and leg injuries are common, and the severity of such injuries may be mitigated through improved vehicle design.